-- Understand the traditional methods of food processing and production. - Understand the commercialization and health aspects of traditional and organic foods.
+- Understand the traditional methods of food processing. - Explain the traditional food production process. - Illustrate the traditional food pattern. - Understand the commercialization of traditional foods. - Outline the health aspects of traditional and organic foods.

-- 1. Understand the historical and traditional perspective of foods and food habits - 2.
-Understand the wide diversity and common features of traditional Indian foods and meal patterns. - 3.
-Familiarize with health benefits of bioactive components rich traditional foods over junk foods
+- 1. Understand the historical aspects of traditional foods. - 2.
+Explain traditional perspective of foods and food habits. - 3.
+Relate the importance of traditional and organic foods. - 4.
+Understand the wide diversity and common features of traditional Indian foods and meal patterns. - 5.
+Identify the commercial food products. - 6.
+Familiarize with health benefits of bioactive components rich traditional foods over junk foods.